 About Mennonite Village

-Mennonite Village is a not-for-profit, Type C (fee for service) Continuing Care Retirement Community (CCRC) in Albany, Oregon.
+Mennonite Village is a not-for-profit Continuing Care Retirement Community (CCRC) in Albany, Oregon.

 Mennonite Village began as a 24-room nursing home in 1947, operating under the name “Mennonite Home for the Aged.”
-From the beginning, this home was envisioned as a place where elders could live comfortably and receive peaceful, loving care as they grew older.
-That vision is in place today as we grow and continually expand our residential and health care services:
+From the beginning, this home was envisioned as a place where elders could live comfortably and receive peaceful, loving care.
+That vision is in place today in the residential and care services we offer:

 - Independent Living Homes in the Village